acs2405/LSysGen/README.md

 With this rule, the string `FFRFFR` would feed the next iteration but for the graphic representation it would be transformed into `FF[-F]FF[-F]`.

-Coding rules can be included in `rules` block, in `coding rules` block or outside any block:
+Coding rules can be included inside `rules` block, `coding rules` block or outside any block:

 ```
 a => FFF      # Valid